 On September 1, 1994, Willhite Seed Company legally became Willhite Seed Inc. Even though we are incorporated, we are still a family owned business.
-Except for the departure of Dr. Lee Coffey, Willhite Seed will still have the same friendly personnel with whom you have always dealt.
-Our general manager, Don Dobbs, has been with the company over 40 years and has extensive knowledge of the varieties.
-Our office manager, Carole Clark, has almost 30 years of experience and personally tries many of the new varieties in her home garden.
+Except for the departure of Dr. Lee Coffey in May of 2013, Willhite Seed will still have the same friendly personnel with whom you have always dealt.
+Our general manager, Don Dobbs, has been with the company Since November 1, 1962 and has extensive knowledge of the varieties.
+Our office manager, Carole Clark, came onboard in 1975 and has years of experience and personally tries many of the new varieties in her home garden.

 Many new challenges face the seed industry.
 With the development of genetically engineered vegetables and the occurrences of new diseases, the future is uncertain.
 As in the past, we will strive to offer the highest quality seed to our customers.
 Our goal is to continue providing the highest quality seed to our customers for the coming years.